 5. Battle of Cannae (216 BC)

-This result sent chills of doubts to Rome and its allies, and boosted the confidence of Carthaginians and other rival tribes.
-Polybius even noted “How much more serious was the defeat of Cannae, than those which preceded it can be seen by the behaviour of Rome’s allies; before that fateful day, their loyalty remained unshaken, now it began to waver for the simple reason that they despaired of Roman power.”
+This result sent chills of doubt through Rome and its allies and boosted the confidence of the Carthaginians and other rival tribes.
+Polybius even noted: “How much more serious was the defeat of Cannae than those which preceded it can be seen by the behavior of Rome’s allies; before that fateful day, their loyalty remained unshaken, now it began to waver for the simple reason that they despaired of Roman power.”

 4. Fabian Strategy

-Two huge defeated at the hands of Carthaginians sent the rang a huge alarm among the Romans, and they decided it was time for immediate emergency actions to ward off any further loss to the state.
-So Quintus Fabius Maximus was appointed as the temporary dictator cum commander in chief.
-To fight off Hannibal’s so far quite successful skills in the battlefield, the Roman’s deployed the Fabian strategy – they did not engage in open battle with the opponent, but dueled with rather small detachments of enemy on repeated occasions.
+Two huge defeats at the hands of the Carthaginians rang an alarm bell among the Romans, and they decided it was time for immediate emergency action to ward off any further loss to the state.
+So Quintus Fabius Maximus was appointed as the temporary dictator cum commander-in-chief.
+To fight off Hannibal’s so far successful tactics on the battlefield, the Romans deployed the Fabian strategy – they did not engage in open battle with the opponent, but dueled on repeated occasions using smaller detachments.

-This rather cowardly act was of course not so popular among the Roman soldiers who gave Fabius the nickname of Cunctator which meant “delayer” since he seemed to avoid battle at a time when Italy was getting all beat up by enemies.
+This rather cowardly act was of course not so popular among the Roman soldiers who gave Fabius the nickname of Cunctator which meant “delayer” since he seemed to avoid battle at a time when Italy was being beaten by its enemies.
 But this turned out to be a masterstroke.
-Fabius’ persistent poke at Hannibal’s force marred the latter’s command abilities and gained many prisoners for the Romans.
-But soon, Fabius became unpopular in Rome, since his tactics did not lead to a quick end to the war and he was removed from his post in the 216 BC election in Rome.

 3. Battle of Zama (202 BC)

-By the time of 206 BC, the war had reached a decisive point.
-The Romans military under Scipio had taken a lot of lessons from Hannibal’s tactics and were battle ready to outwit and beat the Carthaginians in the final showdown.
-The biggest boost to the Romans was the support of Massyli tribe, who had originally fought along with the Carthaginians but sided with the Romans after the battle of Ilipa.
+By 206 BC, the war had reached a decisive point.
+The Roman military under Scipio had learned many lessons from Hannibal’s tactics and were ready to outwit and beat the Carthaginians in the final showdown.
+The biggest boost to the Romans was the support of the Massyli tribe, which had originally fought along with the Carthaginians but sided with the Romans after the Battle of Ilipa.
 Their support at the battle of Zama proved most pivotal to Roman success.

-But eventually, Carthage ignored these sanctions and did raise an army about half a century later, which led to the third Punic war.
-But without a strong leadership and the grand scale of resources they had in previous war, Carthage could only put a fight for a mere three years.
-The Romans completely destroyed it by 146 BC, thus taking a step forward to the ultimate domination of the ancient Mediterranean world.
+But eventually, Carthage ignored these sanctions and did raise an army about half a century later, which led to the Third Punic War.
+But without strong leadership and the resources they had in the previous war, Carthage could only put up a fight for a mere three years.
+The Romans completely destroyed them by 146 BC, thus taking a further step towards ultimate domination of the ancient Mediterranean world.